Don86/maca-to-ipath/README.md

 Hopefully, all this will one day coalesce in some organized fashion into a more robust piece of software, like a Shiny app.

 * `workbook.R` calls the pathway (enrichment) analysis module in `MetaboAnalystR`, then makes POST requests to iPath to call network `svg` files. `myfunc.R` is a library of functions which are sourced within `workbook.R`.
 The methodology behind pathway enrichment is the `globaltest` algorithm, which determines whether some pre-specified *group of metabolites* is related to some outcome.
-It does not matter to the test whether the group of metabolites consists of increased or decreased metabolite intensities (or both), all that matters is the aggregate behaviour of the group.
+It does not matter to the test whether the group of metabolites consists of increased or decreased metabolite intensities (or both), all that matters is the aggregate behaviour of the group.[1]

 * `workbook2.R` (under construction) comprises the traditional method of pathway analysis, i.e.:
 1. For each metabolite, conduct a t-test between pairs of experimental groups to determine statistical significance of change.
 Each metabolite thus has a p-value associated with it.
 Adjust this p-value to account for multiple corrections.